 Here are some photos from the event:

 The course lasted for about four hours and included some time spent on cooking and producing some wonderful dishes, all designed to benefit gut health.
-I have a condition called Fibromyalgia and so I chose to prepare the dish that required minimal chopping and which enabled me to work in the corner area of the kitchen; which enabled me to prop myself up in the corner, as I would otherwise need my walking stick for support when standing for more than a few minutes.
+I have a chronic illness and so I chose to prepare the dish that required minimal chopping and which enabled me to work in the corner area of the kitchen; which enabled me to prop myself up in the corner, as I would otherwise need my walking stick for support when standing for more than a few minutes.